jasonkut/unity_dqn_banana_collector/README.md

-# Solution to Unity Banana Collector Environment using DQN with Prioritization Replay
+# Solution to Unity Banana Collector Environment using DQN

 ### Environment Details
 This PyTorch code trains an agent to navigate (and collect bananas!) in a large, square world.